-An external expert service provider undertakes routine servicing of the DAP air quality monitoring equipment on a monthly basis.
-The monitoring station undergoes a full service twice yearly.
+An external expert service provider undertakes routine monthly servicing of the DAP air quality monitoring equipment.
+Additionally, the monitoring station undergoes a full service twice yearly.
 During monthly visits, air filters are replaced and the instruments are calibrated to EPA gas standards.
 The technician also inspects the functionality of the station and sampling system.
-An emergency call out service is also provided by the service provider.
-The monthly calibration process takes approximately 24 hours, Data collection resumes after this 24 hour period.
-The dates of calibration and maintenance of the air monitoring equipment in 2016 were as follows:
+An emergency call-out service is also offered by the service provider as and when required.
+The monthly calibration process takes approximately 24 hours, data collection resumes after this 24-hour period.

-- 8th January
+The dates of calibration and maintenance of the air monitoring equipment in 2017 were as follows:

-- 5th February
+- 7th February

-- 7th March
+- 16th March

-- 7th April
+- 10th April

-- 5th May
+- 12th May

+- 20th July

-- 12th August
+- 17th August

-- 8th September
+- 1st September

-- 5th October
+- 23rd October

 - 9th November

-- 15th December
+- 3rd January (2018)